-Recruiting internal Oak Street Health therapists and psychiatric providers was also a challenge.
-With the increase in the prevalence of mental illness of our underserved communities.
+Concurrently, psychiatric providers are scarce and difficult to recruit in many of our underserved communities.
 With these roles difficult to fill and external referral options limited, we were unable to fully manage the mental health burden among the primary care population.
 A team- and consultation-based model was needed.